 These realities are why it’s imperative to plan ahead for retirement as a couple—and as an individual.
 Knowing how you will navigate the financial side of singlehood can help make the transition less overwhelming.

 But it’s also important to think about who you can lean on in your support network and what relationships will help sustain you.
-Cultivating relationships with friends and with your adult children, no matter the state of your marriage, can help you better handle life transitions.
+Cultivating relationships with friends and with your adult children may help you better handle life transitions.

 Friendships Are Essential

-Though we often focus on intimate family relationships when we think about vital connections later in life, we shouldn’t underestimate the importance of friendship.
+Though we often focus on intimate family relationships when we think about vital connections later in life, the importance of friendship cannot be underestimated

-In addition to staying in touch with old friends, it’s important to foster new friendships, as well.
+In addition to staying in touch with old friends, it can be important to foster new friendships, as well.
 Casey Shipley is excited to try new things and meet the people that it will bring her in contact with.

 “After working for 53 years, it’s a strange feeling to realize you can do whatever you want,” she says.